cl-fontana/abcd-docs/docs/source/first_replay.rst

 It is possible to save the plot as a PNG image by hovering on the plot and clicking on the little camera on the top-right.
 It is also possible to zoom into the plot by clicking and dragging.

+The rates on the page are calculated by ``spec`` and thus they show the amount of data that it actually receives.
+If it is lower than expected or null, there could be a filter somewhere blocking data.

 .. note::

     The ``spec`` module only receives the data streams from the rest of the framework.